nens/threedi-docs/source/b_massconservation.rst

    \frac{\Delta \rho V}{\Delta t}=\sum_i^{in} \rho_i Q_i -\sum_k^{out} \rho_k Q_k + \sum_i \rho_j S_j

+| In which:
-In which :math:'\rho' is the density, :math:'V' is the volume, :math:'Q' is a discharge and :math:'Q' is a sink or source term.
-The counters :math:'i, j, k' count over all existing discharges, sink and source terms.
-In 3Di we do not account for density variations, so the density :math:'\rho' is assumed uniform and constant.
+| ρ is the density,
+| V is the volume,
+| Q is a discharge and
+| Q is a sink or source term.

+The counters i, j, k count over all existing discharges, sink and source terms.
+In 3Di we do not account for density variations, so the density ρ is assumed uniform and constant.
 This simplifies the equation for conservation of mass, to the following equation for conservation of volume:

 .. math::
    :label: volume_conservation